06 Mar Why Binders Can Hold Back Healing

 Information on Dosage Levels

 Your doctor has likely heard of noni juice but may not have ever prescribed it as a natural treatment option.
 For this reason, we included in section II of our book, MOLD: The War Within, the dosage levels of noni juice our naturopath prescribed for treatment of mold- and mycotoxin-related illnesses as well as the dosage amounts prescribed of other supplements.
-Dosage levels can vary depending on factors such as age, size and current medications.
-The dosage information is included so people can share it with their treating physician, not for people to self-treat.
-It is important to consult with a licensed medical professional who knows your full health history and medications, as people can respond differently based on these factors as well as others such as genetics, exposure levels and duration, and other variables.
+Dosage levels can vary depending on factors such as age, size, and current medications.
+The dosage information is included so people can share it with their treating physicians, who can then determine appropriate dosage levels.
+The information is not for people to self-treat.
+It is important to consult with a licensed medical professional who knows your full health history and medications, as people can respond differently based on these factors as well as others, such as genetics, exposure levels and duration, and other variables.

 Sourcing Noni Juice

-We primarily used raw noni juice during our mold recovery, but whether to use a raw or pasteurized noni juice product is a decision that should be discussed with your doctor.
+We primarily used raw noni juice rather than pasteurized noni juice during our mold recovery, but whether to use a raw or pasteurized noni juice product is a decision that should be discussed with your doctor.
 Raw noni juice is not readily available but both raw and pasteurized noni juice is available from HealingNoni.com.
-This brand ferments its juice much like the company (now closed) from which we sourced our noni juice after Hurricane Katrina.
-There is a coupon code in our book that Healing Noni has extended to readers who desire to try their noni products after consulting with their physicians.
+This brand ferments its juice much like the company (that is now closed) from which we sourced our noni juice after Hurricane Katrina.
+Furthermore, there is a multi-use coupon code in our book that Healing Noni has extended to our readers who desire to try their noni products.
+Again, remember to consult with a doctor on appropriate dosage levels if using noni juice for medicinal purposes.

 - Is Juice Healthy?
 Doctors Issue Warning for Parents, Alyssa Lowery, May 25, 2017, https://draxe.com/nutrition/is-juice-healthy/